springone-tour-2020-cicd/katacoda-scenarios/test-scenario/step1.md

 As a convenience, your GitHub and Docker Hub namespaces (org names) are now stored in env vars `$GITHUB_NS` and `$IMG_NS`, respectively.
 These variables will be used througout the scenario.

-## Clone repo
+## Clone repos

-If you completed the previous scenario and have an existing fork of the [sample app repo](https://github.com/springone-tour-2020-cicd/go-sample-app.git), clone your fork.
+If you completed the previous scenario and have an existing fork of the [sample app repo](https://github.com/springone-tour-2020-cicd/go-sample-app.git) and an ops repo, clone your forks.

 ```
 git clone https://github.com/$GITHUB_NS/go-sample-app.git